ingeniamc/novantamotion-coding-style/c_cpp_style.md

 >     }

 - Default case must be always present when using switch.
-- A case could finish without a break to allow falling through another case but it should clearly documented as as in the following example.
+- A case could finish without a break to allow falling through another case but it should be clearly documented as as in the following example.
 If it's empty it has to be clearly documented also.

 >     switch (...)
 >     {
->         case 1:
+>         case SOME_CASE_1:
->     	      ...
->     	      /* FALL THROUGH */
+>     	      /* Fallthrough */
->
->         case 2:
+>         case SOME_CASE_2:
 >     	      /* Code */
 >     	      break;
->
 >         default:
 >     		  /* Nothing */
 >     	      break;